 Directions to Tantalus and Round Top Drive

-If you're staying in Waikiki, the easiest way to get to 2010 foot Mt Tantalus is to take Ala Wai Boulevard, which borders the canal, until you get to McCully Street.
+If you're staying in Waikiki, the easiest way to get to the 2,010-foot Mount Tantalus is to take Ala Wai Boulevard, which borders the canal, until you get to McCully Street.
 Make a right on McCully until you reach Beretania Street where you will make a left.

-In a few blocks you'll come to Punahou Street where you will make a right.
-After .3 mile there is a traffic light at Nehoa Street.
-Make a left and go three blocks to Makiki Heights.
-Make a right.
-One block later you'll come to a small park where the road forks.
+In a few blocks, you'll come to Punahou Street, where you will make a right.
+After .3 of a mile, there is a traffic light at Nehoa Street.
+Make a left, and go three blocks to make a right on Makiki Heights.
+One block later, you'll come to a small park where the road forks.

 Round Top Drive

-Taking the right fork, you find yourself on Round Top Drive.
+Taking the right fork, you'll find yourself on Round Top Drive.
 You will be passing many lovely homes along this part of your trip.
-After about five minutes you'll come to an area where there is a shoulder on the right of the roadway.
+After about five minutes, you'll come to an area where there is a shoulder on the right of the roadway.

-If you stop here you will have excellent views of Diamond Head and Waikiki in the distance and the entire Manoa Valley below you and off to your left.
+If you stop here, you will have excellent views of Diamond Head and Waikiki in the distance as well as the entire Manoa Valley below you and off to your left.

 Puu Ualakaa Park

 This park contains the best views from Mount Tantalus.
-In fact, if you watch the movie Blue Hawaii with Elvis Presley, this is where he and his girlfriend went for a picnic.
-In the movie you can see how the park and skyline of Honolulu and Waikiki looked almost 40 years ago.
+If you watch the movie Blue Hawaii with Elvis Presley, this is where he and his girlfriend went for a picnic.
+In the movie, you can see how the park and skyline of Honolulu and Waikiki looked in 1960.
 It is much different today.

 As you leave the park, make a left and continue upwards past some of the most secluded and exclusive homes on Oahu.
-You'll also pass many trailheads which lead into the Honolulu Watershed Forest Reserve and Puu Ualakaa State Park.
-You will pass a wide variety of trees including ironwood, guava and pine.
-You will also encounter many of Hawaii's flowering trees including African tulips, jacaranda, and shower trees.
+You'll also pass many trailheads that lead into the Honolulu Watershed Forest Reserve and Puu Ualakaa State Park.
+You will pass a wide variety of trees, including ironwood, guava, and pine.
+You will also encounter many of Hawaii's flowering trees, including African tulips, jacaranda, and shower trees.

-About half way through your drive, the name of the road changes to Tantalus Drive and you begin your decent back to the foot of the mountain.
+About halfway through your drive, the name of the road changes to Tantalus Drive, and you begin your descent back to the foot of the mountain.

 National Memorial Cemetery of the Pacific

-The National Memorial Cemetery of the Pacific contains a memorial pathway that is lined with a variety of memorials that honor America’s veterans from various organizations.
+The National Memorial Cemetery of the Pacific contains a memorial pathway lined with a variety of memorials that honor America’s veterans from various organizations.
 As of 2005, there were 63 such memorials throughout the National Memorial Cemetery of the Pacific—most commemorating soldiers of 20th-century wars, including those killed at Pearl Harbor